Gandhism: Nehru's India

 Not all of Nehru's policies were Gandhian.
 Nehru refused to condemn the USSR's 1956–57 invasion of Hungary to put down an anti-communist, popular revolt.
 Some of his economic policies were criticised for removing the right of property and freedoms from the landowning peasants of Gujarat for whom Gandhi had fought in the early 1920s.
 India's economic policies under Nehru were highly different from Gandhi's with Nehru following a socialist model.
 Nehru also brought Goa and Hyderabad into the Indian union through military invasion.

-At this point it is important to note that Gandhi believed in a kind of socialism but one that was very different from Nehru's.
+At this point, Gandhi believed in a kind of socialism but one that was very different from Nehru's.
 In praise of socialism, Gandhi once said, "... socialism is as pure as a crystal.
 It therefore requires crystal-like means to achieve it."
 Moreover, Gandhi was conscious of the fact that Nehru's ideology differed from his but did not object to that as he was aware that this was a well-thought-out standpoint.
 He called this a difference in emphasis, his being on 'means' while Nehru's being on ends.

 Nehru's two biggest failures are thought to be: The Partition of India which he described and justified as "a necessary evil" and which would lead to the bloody and deadly Partition riots; and the Sino-Indian War of 1962, though his wartime policy is said to have been influenced by Gandhian pacifism.
 In this instance, it led to the defeat of the Indian Army against a surprise Chinese invasion.
 Nehru had neglected the defence budget and disallowed the Army to prepare, which caught the soldiers in India's north eastern frontier off-guard with lack of supplies and reinforcements.